Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Main

 Dialog is battery charged with an opinionated template.
-Assign nodes to the `main` slot to fully override a dialog’s predefined template and style with your own.
+Assign nodes to the `main` slot to fully override a dialog’s predefined template with your own.
 Note that all styles will be overridden including the dialog's padding.
 See the example below on how to set padding to a dialog using the `main` slot.

 ```html preview